|

 the Tongass Narrows, fly to Vallenar Point, the final point of land

-...you will see ward cove off starboard, with the paper mill
+on the port side of the Tongass Narrows....you will see ward cove off starboard, with the paper mill

 ...the furthest point of land to your right is Higgins Point